BxCppDev/Bayeux/README.rst

 * docutils  (http://docutils.sourceforge.net/)  is also  useful  to generate documentation from ReST format in user friendly format:

-  On Ubuntu 16.04, this implies the installation of the following packages:
+  On Ubuntu, this implies the installation of the following packages:

   .. code:: sh